xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-012.md

 }
 ```

-我们还可以实时改变（自增） `stroke-dashoffset` 实现蚂蚁线效果。通常这类动画效果会通过 SVG 同名属性实现，详见：[How to animate along an SVG path at the same time the path animates?]
+We can also change (increment) `stroke-dashoffset` in real-time to achieve an ant line effect.
+Such animation effects are usually implemented through the SVG attribute of the same name, see: [How to animate along an SVG path at the same time the path animates?]

 ```js eval code=false
 $icCanvas3 = call(() => {